Security & Compliance

 The evidence pipeline is what lets a reviewer trust a record they did not personally observe being created.

 Spans are hashed and committed to ImmuDB, an append-only cryptographic ledger.
 Records cannot be deleted, modified, or re-ordered after the fact.
-Each batch publishes a Merkle root hash, and any auditor can recompute hashes from a Sealed Evidence Bundle to confirm the history was not tampered with.
-This is what we mean by Independent Verification: you do not have to trust KLA's word, you can verify the math.
+Any auditor can verify a Sealed Evidence Bundle offline (confirming its signatures, every artifact hash, and the bundle's own recomputed Merkle root) to confirm the export was not altered.
+This is what we mean by Independent Verification: most checks need only the bundle, not a live connection to KLA.
+(The ledger anchor and Bitcoin timestamp are retained in the bundle; deeper ledger-inclusion and on-chain confirmation require the ledger's signed state and the Bitcoin chain respectively.)

 Trust Boundary